 Polysyllable is a word that has two or more than two syllables.

 Example: Interwoven, something or language are polysyllables.

-Rhyme is a word in poetry that ends with similar sound as the other words in stanza.
+Rhyme is a type of word used in poetry that ends with a similar sound as the other words in stanza.

 Example; good, wood, should, could.

-Synonym is a word that has similar meaning as another word.
+Synonym is a word that has a similar meaning as another word.